utybo/ZoroarkKB/_articles/aPTST.md

 message.
 A malformed function file (the one you will submit) will also crash the testing sequence immediately.

+A few tips: right-clicking on a test allows you to relaunch it separately, and you have a button on the left of the tests panel to relaunch only failed tests.

 #### Step 2B: Using any shell

 I am using PowerShell in the following example, but you can use anything.
 Running `pytest` is done with the following command:

 ```sh
 pytest test_myfile.py